hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderAllocation.md

 ```
 /home/{sftp-username}/netsuite/salesorder/update
 ```
-A SuiteScript in Netsuite reads the CSV file and updates fulfillment locations in sales orders by using the task.CsvImportTask  of N/task module.
+A SuiteScript in NetSuite reads the CSV file and updates fulfillment locations in sales orders by using the task.CsvImportTask  of N/task module.

 **SuiteScripts**